zaidrashid/pub-histogram/README.md

 * Formatting the data

 The [publicationUtil.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/util/publicationUtil.js) will format the data retrieved from the request.
-Since we only need the number of publication per year, and the most cited we format those in the utility class.
+Since we only need the number of publication per year, and the most cited, we will then include those in the utility class.

 The factory pattern
 -----------------

 * Getting the API.

-The PMC api is initialized by the [publicationApiFactory.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/factory/publicationApiFactory.js) and it follows the factory pattern.
+The PMC API is initialized by the [publicationApiFactory.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/factory/publicationApiFactory.js) and it follows the factory pattern.
 Although, it requires and interface (in this case a base class), I did not implement it yet as there's only a single API instance.

 * Setting the charts

 Similarly, the [chartProviderFactory.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/factory/chartProviderFactory.js) sets the chart based on [HISTOGRAM_OPTIONS.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/constant/HISTOGRAM_OPTIONS.js).
-For now it is set on stone from the constant file to 'bar' chart.
-All type of charts will implement the [BaseChart](https://github.com/zaidrashid/pub-histogram/blob/master/src/highcharts/BaseChart.js) where the implementation of setting the data, title, etc.
+For now it is set to 'bar' chart (you can change this to 'line' or 'column').
+All type of charts will implement the [BaseChart](https://github.com/zaidrashid/pub-histogram/blob/master/src/highcharts/BaseChart.js) where it contains the implementation of setting the data, title, etc.

 Highcharts usage